Cryptveil/Cryptveil/README.md

 # Hey, I'm Grellheist!

-🐧 Currently work as a Network ADM/Operator.
+🐧 Currently working as a Network ADM/Operator.

 ☕ My current goal is to become a Web Developer.